Texas A&M University at Galveston: Traditions

 Texas A&M University has many time-honored traditions, many of which began when the Agriculture and Mechanical College of Texas was established in 1876.
 Traditions continued to evolve as service in the Corps was no longer a requirement, giving a new generation of students an opportunity to alter traditions.
 Such traditions involve university-sponsored events such as Silver Taps honoring students who have died, to student-run events, which include the Student Bonfire.

 Students attending TAMUG are known as Sea Aggies.
-The same Aggie ring that TAMU-College Station wear is offered to all students who have 90 credit hours (45 with the University) at TAMUG.
+The same Aggie ring that TAMU-College Station wear is offered to all students who have 90 credit hours (45 with the university) at TAMUG.
 Sea Aggies may also purchase tickets for all sporting events, fine arts performances, and concerts held in College Station.

+In 2023, an 8-foot tall Aggie Ring statue was installed on campus, across from the Bracewell Clock Tower.
+The statue depicts two Aggie Rings: A small-size ring (often referred to as the Female Ring) bearing the 1975 class year above a large-size ring (the Male Ring) from 1966.
+The two rings mark two important years: 1966 for the first graduating class of Texas A&M University at Galveston, and 1975 for the first graduating class that admitted women and Black students.
+The statue is a sister to the 12-foot tall Aggie Ring replica at The Association of Former Students' Alumni Center, being designed and installed by the same foundry.

 Starting in the 1970s, the students of Texas A&M at Galveston created their own Aggie Bonfire, mirroring the traditions of the College Station student body.
 However, the Galveston campus ceased observance of the tradition after the structure in College Station collapsed on November 18, 1999, killing 12 students.